 Directive 2013/59/Euratom - protection against ionising radiation

-The Directive integrates several directives on occupational and public exposure and radiation protection to be repealed in 2018.
+The Directive integrates several directives on occupational and public exposure and radiation protection repealed in 2018.
 This summary focuses exclusively on occupational health and safety aspects of the Directive (i.e. mostly on Chapter VI).
 The Directive is directly addressed to Member States that have to put in place national implementing laws.

 This Directive establishes uniform basic safety standards for the protection of the health of individuals subject to occupational exposures, besides the medical and public exposures against the dangers arising from ionising radiation.
 Sources of ionising radiation can be processed radioactive materials, nuclear installations, natural radionuclides, x-ray machines and cosmic radiation.